Cancel anytime

 - Year: 2022

-- Strategic Rationale: Expanded RBC's wealth management business in the UK and Ireland.
+- Strategic Rationale: Expanded RBCu2019s wealth management presence in the UK and Ireland, increasing its client base and assets under management. (in Billions of GBP)

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include investments in digital technologies and expansion into new markets.
+Recent Initiatives: Recent strategic initiatives include investments in technology, expansion into wealth management, and acquisitions of smaller companies.

 Summary